hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 :::

-The verification code MUST surface to the [[ref: verifier]] if any part of the presentation, including any PoNR(s), fail cryptographic verification.
+The verification code MUST surface to the [[ref: verifier]] if any part of the presentation, including any NRP(s), fail cryptographic verification.
 The verification code MAY surface additional detail about what part of the presentation failed, such as which NRP failed verification (if any).